AgalmicVentures/Environment/README.md

 #### `tabs_to_spaces.sh`
 Converts tabs to 4 spaces for a list of input files.
 WARNING: This operates in places, so it is best used in a repository where the changes can be reverted.

+#### `upgrade_python3_venv.sh`
+Upgrades a `requirements.txt` for a Python 3 virtual environment to the latest versions of each of its packages, then saves the result to the target location.